 3.7 A recent review of Greater Manchester Police Data in relation to Begging across Rochdale town centre, revealed 65 reports of begging were recorded between July 2021 and March 2024.
 This is alongside 76 reported incidents of begging recorded by the Community Safety team within the same period.
 A full breakdown of all incidents in relation to breaches of the PSPO can be seen in appendix 1, section 4.

-3.8 The table seen within appendix 1, Section 5 shows the statistics around each enforcement power utilised by the Councils Community Safety team within the town centre since the PSPO was extended in July 2021, until March 2024.
+3.8 The table seen within appendix 1, Section 5 shows the statistics around each enforcement power utilised by the Council’s Community Safety team within the town centre since the PSPO was extended in July 2021, until March 2024.

 3.9 In the first instance when coming across an individual in breach of the PSPO, advice is passed by officers which mostly results in the behaviour being rectified straight away.
 It is only if the behaviour is persistent that extra enforcement work is carried out.
 Should the behaviour persist past this warning, the general enforcement route for officers can be seen in appendix 1, section 6.